thiadeliria/Pacman/README.md

 <img align="left" src="https://github.com/thiadeliria/Pacman/blob/master/gifs/tiny_bfs_paths.gif" width="200" title="BFS paths on tinyMaze"/>

-**Strategy:** BFS builds the frontier in a different strategy.
-It is a FIFO (first-in, first-out) queue and expands successors in the order they were added.
+**Strategy:** BFS is a FIFO (first-in, first-out) queue and expands successors in the order they were added.

 Consider the animation on the left.
 At the initial state, BFS explores the path heading west and the path heading south concurrently.
 BFS explores all the neighbouring cells on each path that are 1 step away.
 Since none are the goal cell, BFS tries the cells 2 steps away, and again it finds no goal cell, so BFS tries looking 3 steps away, and so on.
 By the 8th iteration, BFS finds that the path heading south yields food, so that is the path that Pac-Man takes.

 #### Comparison
 On a tinyMaze, BFS has an advantage.
 The order in which it builds the frontier ensures that all shorter paths are expanded prior to any longer path.
 BFS guarantees the shortest solution (= optimality).

-### Depth-First Search vs. Breadth-First Search (large search space)
+### Large Search Space
 Let's compare the two algorithms on a `MAZE_TYPE` with a greater search space.
 The mediumMaze has in total 269 cells or search nodes, compared to tinyMaze's 15.

 <p align="center">